-- 49.1.
-Standing Orders shall be reviewed annually, or earlier, if developments within or external to the Trust indicate the need for a significant revision to the Standing Orders.
-The requirement to review extends to all documents having the effect as if incorporated in Standing Orders. - 49.2.
-Any change will be reviewed by the Audit Committee before a recommendation is made to the Trust Board for adoption.
+- 49.1 Standing Orders shall be reviewed annually, or earlier, if developments within or external to the Trust indicate the need for a significant revision to the Standing Orders.
+The requirement to review extends to all documents having the effect as if incorporated in Standing Orders. - 49.2 Any change will be reviewed by the Audit Committee for approval.